 If you want more flexibility, you can tack on the WooCommerce Memberships plugin to create tiered membership levels and/or restrict content.
 Or, you can use the WooCommerce Subscriptions plugin to create recurring payments.

 Sensei Pricing And Final Thoughts

-The Sensei extension itself starts at $129 for use on a single site.
-Depending on the features that you need, you might also need some Sensei extensions.
-For example, getting access to content dripping is another $29 for a single site license.
+Sensei itself comes for free, however you might also need some Sensei extensions, depending on the features that you need.
+For example, getting access to content dripping is $29 for a single site license.